 Over-the-ear headphones are widely recognized as the king of gaming audio accessories.
 This is because many of them provide great audio quality, low latency, and excellent audio isolating features.
-However, with the advent of gaming earbuds, this notion has changed especially for those who enjoy gaming on their phones.
-The best gaming earbuds feature sleek designs, an ergonomic form factor, and incredible drivers; all of which come together to provide gamers with an immersive audio experience.
+However, with the advent of gaming earbuds, this notion has changed somewhat, especially for those who enjoy gaming on their phones.
+The best gaming earbuds feature sleek designs, an ergonomic form factor, and incredible drivers, all of which come together to provide gamers with an immersive audio experience.

 TD;LR - Best Earbuds for Gaming :